-Art collecting is on the rise.
-From the growth of online art sales, to the proliferation of private collections and museums around the globe, the practice of acquiring art is becoming more widespread.
+From the growth of online art sales to the proliferation of private collections and museums around the globe, the practice of acquiring art has become widespread.
 With the increase on the buyer side of the market comes the need for knowledgeable experts who can aid in the process.
-So if you’re considering a career as an art advisor, here’s what you should know to get started on your professional path, courtesy of art advisor and Summer Study-New York Program Director, Suzanne Julig.
+So if you’re considering a career as an art advisor, here’s what you should know to get started on your professional path.

 An art advisor should be a connoisseur—an expert on art with the experience and scholarship to back it up.
 As the role requires knowledge of the art world, ideally an art advisor is someone who has held positions at an art gallery, a museum, an auction house, or another art institution, or has received substantive education about art history and the art market.
 In addition to possessing the right experience and knowledge, an art advisor should also have a positive reputation in the field and established relationships with galleries and other art sources.